Channel Estimation for FAS-assisted Multiuser mmWave Systems: Introduction

 \section{Introduction}

 Recently, fluid antenna system (FAS) has emerged as a new technology to obtain spatial diversity \cite{wong2023fluid}.
-By switching the antenna's position in a linear or planar area, a mobile user is able to access the ups and downs of the fading channel, providing additional degrees of freedom and significant communication gains.
+FAS refers to any software-controllable fluidic conductive structure, reconfigurable radio-frequency (RF)-pixels, or movable mechanical antenna structure that can change its shape and position to reconfigure the gain, radiation pattern, and other characteristics.
+By switching the antenna's position, a transmitter or receiver is able to access the ups and downs of the fading channel, providing additional degrees of freedom and significant communication gains.
 In \cite{wong2021fluid}, the outage probability of a point-to-point FAS-assisted system was first investigated, and the effect of the antenna size and port number was analyzed.
 FAS has also been proven to be effective in supporting multiple access and even massive connectivity.
 In \cite{wong2022fluid} and \cite{wong2023slow}, it was shown that by placing an antenna at the port where all interfering signals fade deeply, the interference at a user can be greatly reduced, making FAS-assisted multiple access possible.